IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.md

 ---
-title: "Deploying and running external Java stored procedures"
+title: "Deploying and running external Java and SQLJ stored procedures"
 ---

 # {{ page.title }}

-This article shows you how to use Db2 Developer Extension to deploy an external Java stored procedure with various deployment options: altering previous deployments, setting target schema, and others.
-It also walks you through the process of running an external Java stored procedure.
+This article shows you how to use Db2 Developer Extension to deploy an external Java or SQLJ stored procedure with various deployment options: altering previous deployments, setting target schema, and others.
+It also walks you through the process of running an external Java or SQLJ stored procedure.

 **Tip:** If you're new to stored procedures, make sure you're familiar with the information in [Creating external Java stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/creating-external-java-stored-procedures.html) first.